SpoonLabs/spoon-maven-plugin/README.md

 ## How to pass properties to a processor?

-Spoon allow to pass custom properties to the processor you want to use.
+Spoon allow to pass custom properties to the processor you want to use, directly in the `pom.xml`.

 For passing properties, one must:

-1. Define a processor with annotated fields
+1. Add annotated fields to the processor being configured from the POM
-2. Add a configuration for passing the value to those fields
+2. Add WML configuration for passing the values to those fields

-For example you can create a Processor to change the name of a specific class like below.
-Note the usage of `Property` annotation for the fields.
+For example, let us consider the following Processor that changes the name of a specific class.
+The usage of `Property` annotation for the fields (eg `@Property String oldClassName`) means that this field will be set through the POM.

 ```java
 package my.app.pkg;